 She/ Her

-I am working as a youth and inclusion consultant.
-I studied International Relations at the Federal University of Santa Catarina (UFSC).
+She is currently working as a youth and inclusion consultant.
+She studied International Relations at the Federal University of Santa Catarina (UFSC).

-I have been involved in international climate change policy, volunteering for five years at YOUNGO (the official youth group at the UNFCCC).
+She has been actively involved in international climate change policy, volunteering for five years with YOUNGO, the official youth constituency of the UNFCCC.

 She/her

-I am indigenous of the Arhuaco people of Colombia and a political scientist.
-I participated in international projects such as "United for Climate Action" and "Building Bridges for Climate Action".
-My work has earned me the recognition of Forbes Colombia magazine as one of the 100 most important women in Colombia in 2023 and likewise, Forbes Mexico selected me as one of the 100 most committed Latinos to climate action in 2023.
+Her work has earned her recognition from Forbes Colombia as one of the 100 most important women in the country in 2023, and from Forbes México as one of the 100 Latinos most committed to climate action in the same year.

 She/her